The Lake Tahoe Railway

 |LTR 1 at Truckee, CA. Image: Pacific Coast Narrow Gauge|

-Operations began in 1875 as a narrow gauge railway, with the line reaching its full extent by 1900.
+Operations began in 1875 as a narrow gauge railway, with the line reaching its full extent by 1900, and was used to transport logs and other materials from the forests surrounding Lake Tahoe to the Southern Pacific's main line.

 |Image: Truckee-Donner Historical Society|